lotaibe/LotaIbe/README.md

 - 🔭 I’m currently working on intelligent algorithms at Bournemouth University
 - 🌱 I’m currently learning ML Workflows
 - 👯 I’m looking to collaborate on Social Impact/Tech for Good/EdTech projects
-- 💬 Ask me about anything related to Python, Data Science and STEM Education
+- 💬 Ask me about anything about STEM Education and making a career switch to Tech.
 - 😄 My Pronouns: He/Him

 <details open>